 If the checkpoint used for automatic recovery does not appear to be valid, enables the server to attempt to start recovery at the location of the next to last checkpoint.

-Specifies how many consecutive logs may be processed without a checkpoint until the FairCom DB Server terminates.
+Specifies how many consecutive logs may be processed without a checkpoint until the FairCom Server terminates.

 Controls the time, in milliseconds, the transaction manager waits after a transaction completes before flushing the transaction to disk.